O-I-X/OmxHwPlayer/README.md

 played by random selection, when there was no normal video triggered for 3 minutes.

-if there is a video file in the 'Buffer' directory, it is played as loop, while no other video playback is active.
+if there are video or image files in the 'Idle' directory, one is randomly selected and displayed (images) or played as loop (video), while no other video playback is active.

-except for the timed videos, audio is send via HDMI to the projector. thus, timed videos are silent when no speakers are connected to the local, analog audio out of the Pi or when a RPi Zero is used.
+except for the timed videos, audio is send via HDMI to the projector. thus, timed videos are silent when no speakers are connected to the local, analog

+audio out of the Pi or when a RPi Zero is used.
-(as the player is meant for digital Halloween decoration, I didn't want to annoy the neighborhood with frequent audio when no trick-and-treaters are around actually. thus, pay attention what video clip you put into the 'Buffer' directory, as this video plays audio, to allow for instance the faint sparkling of a fireplace or from a jack-o-lantern illumination)
+(as the player is meant for digital Halloween decoration, I didn't want to annoy the neighborhood with frequent audio when no trick-and-treaters are around actually. thus, pay attention what video clips you put into the 'Idle' directory, as those videos play audio, to allow for instance the faint sparkling of a fireplace or from a jack-o-lantern illumination)

 while the files are always selected by random, the player will not show the